cloudfoundry/garden-runc-release/docs/understanding_grootfs_store_disk_usage.md

 These commands are designed to be run on a BOSH deployed VM running the garden job.

+**Update**: There is now an [experimental binary](https://github.com/Callisto13/gsa) which will tell you your store usage in a bash-free way!
+Please let us know if it is useful.

 ## How much disk is used exclusive to container X?
 On disk, the read-write layer for each container can be found at `/var/vcap/data/grootfs/store/unprivileged/images/some-image-id/diff`.
 When GrootFS calls on the built-in xfs quota tooling to get disk usage for a container, it is taking into account data written to that directory and not the data in the read-only base layers (volumes).